-In November 2002, the FASB issued Emerging Issues Task Force Issue No. 00-21 (EITF 00-21), "Revenue Arrangements with Multiple Deliverables."
-EITF 00-21 addresses certain aspects of the accounting by a company for arrangements under which it will perform multiple revenue-generating activities.
-EITF 00-21 addresses when and how an arrangement involving multiple deliverables should be divided into separate units of accounting.
-EITF 00-21 provides guidance with respect to the effect of certain customer rights due to company nonperformance on the recognition of revenue allocated to delivered units of accounting.
-EITF 00-21 also addresses the impact on the measurement and/or allocation of arrangement consideration of customer cancellation provisions and consideration that varies as a result of future actions of the customer or the company.
-Finally, EITF 00-21 provides guidance with respect to the recognition of the cost of certain deliverables that are excluded from the revenue accounting arrangement.
-The provisions of EITF 00-21 will apply to revenue arrangements entered into in fiscal periods beginning after June 15, 2003.
-The Company is currently evaluating the impact that the adoption of EITF 00-21 will have on its financial position and results of operations.
+In November 2002, the FASB issued Emerging Issues Task Force Issue No. 00-21\, "Revenue Arrangements with Multiple Deliverables" (Issue 00-21).
+Issue 00-21 addresses certain aspects of the accounting by a company for arrangements under which it will perform multiple revenue-generating activities.
+Issue 00-21 addresses when and how an arrangement involving multiple deliverables should be divided into separate units of accounting.
+Issue 00-21 provides guidance with respect to the effect of certain customer rights due to company nonperformance on the recognition of revenue allocated to delivered units of accounting.
+Issue 00-21 also addresses the impact on the measurement and/or allocation of arrangement consideration of customer cancellation provisions and consideration that varies as a result of future actions of the customer or the company.
+Finally, Issue 00-21 provides guidance with respect to the recognition of the cost of certain deliverables that are excluded from the revenue accounting arrangement.
+The provisions of Issue 00-21 will apply to the Company's revenue arrangements entered into after June 30, 2003.
+The Company is currently evaluating the impact that the adoption of Issue 00-21 will have on its financial position and results of operations.

-In January 2003, the FASB issued Interpretation No. 46 (FIN 46), "Consolidation of Variable Interest Entities."
+In January 2003, the FASB issued Interpretation No. 46, "Consolidation of Variable Interest Entities" (FIN 46).
 FIN 46 requires a variable interest entity to be consolidated by a company if that company is subject to a majority of the risk of loss from the variable interest entity's activities or entitled to receive a majority of the entity's residual returns or both.
 A variable interest entity is a corporation, partnership, trust, or any other structure used for business purposes that either (a) does not have equity investors with voting rights or (b) has equity investors that do not provide sufficient financial resources for the entity to support its activities.
 The consolidation requirements of FIN 46 apply immediately to variable interest entities created after January 31, 2003.
-The consolidation requirements apply to older entities in the first fiscal year or interim period beginning after June 15, 2003.
+The consolidation requirements apply to older entities after June 30, 2003.
 Certain of the disclosure requirements apply to all financial statements issued after January 31, 2003, regardless of when the variable interest entity was established.
 Our adoption of FIN 46 did not have a material impact on our results of operations or financial position.